-The Siding Spring Exploratory houses an astronomy exhibition area with hands on activities for the whole family.
+The Siding Spring Exploratory houses an astronomy exhibition area with hands-on activities for the whole family.
 Enjoy a great coffee, lunch or a snack at the Exploratory café and browse the wonderful variety of souvenirs and gifts available.

 The Australian Astronomical Observatory (AAO) houses the Anglo-Australian Telescope (AAT) which is the largest optical telescope in Australia.
 The AAT is an impressive four storeys high and holds a 3.9m, 16 tonne ceramic glass mirror.
 Inside this massive dome is a visitor viewing gallery open to the public and free of charge.
 From the gallery you can see the telescope and read about its history and the discoveries it has made.

-Behind the AAO building is a lookout which over looks the iconic Warrumbungle National Park.
+Behind the AAO building is a lookout which overlooks the iconic Warrumbungle National Park.
 Take a moment to view the natural beauty of the landscape surrounding Siding Spring Observatory.

 Please note: Siding Spring Observatory (SSO) is a working research facility and as such we are not open at night for public viewing.
-Siding Spring Observatory is closed to the general public after 4pm.
-The use of drones at Siding Spring Observatory is not permitted without prior approval.
-Please contact us for more information.

 During times of Severe Fire Danger (or higher) and extreme weather events, the observatory will be closed to visitors.